TheresaLui/SelfHelpContent_v2/articles/microsoft.aip/upgrading-scannerunified.md

 ### Export Azure Information Protection Scanner logs

-1. In the user directory for the user that is running the scanner service, navigate to `%localappdata%\Microsoft\MSIP`
+1. In the user directory for the user who is running the scanner service, go to `%localappdata%\Microsoft\MSIP`
 2. Zip all the contents in the **MSIP** folder
 3. Save the logs to your choice of location, and attach them to your service request